themarshallproject/arpa20220125/README.md

 ## Running data analysis

 When a project has data analysis associated with its graphic(s), you can include code for the source data, analysis, and output data in the `analysis/` folder.
-You can also set up a workflow to run our analysis from scratch using `Makefile`.
+You can also set up workflows to run your analysis from scratch using the `Makefile`.
 For example, `make all` would run the analysis workflow; `make clean` would remove all outputs from previous runs of the analysis; `make deploy` would upload data from the `output_data/` folder onto S3 for sharing.
 See `Makefile` for more documentation of commands and to create your own analysis workflows.

 ## Tips